Section 5: Staff and Faculty

 Who should not come to campus:

 - Employees who are ill and/or exhibiting symptoms related to COVID-19 illness.

-- Those unvaccinated employees who have had contact with others who have COVID-19 and are still within their quarantine
+- Employees who have had contact with others who have COVID-19 and are still within their quarantine.

 - Those with self-identified underlying health conditions that enhance risk from COVID-19; these employees should be referred to Office of Equal Opportunity and Compliance for potential accommodation requests.

 - Those caring for, or living, with others with underlying health conditions that enhance risk from COVID-19; these employees may be referred to the Office of Human Resources